What is Expat in Croatia?

 Where do you get your information?

 The content on this site comes from a variety of places, depending on the topic.
 All content related to government procedures comes from the government, both from translating government web sites and calling the government personally to confirm.
-In most cases, posts are complimented by real life experiences by myself and others.
+In most cases, posts are complimented by real life experiences from myself, my friends and our readers.

 When government information conflicts with real experiences, as happens all too frequently, it is noted in the post.
-For an extra check and added layer of legitimacy, procedural content may also be verified with a lawyer if the government provides conflicting information.
+For an extra check and added layer of legitimacy, procedural content is also verified with a lawyer.
 Each post, regardless of topic, is thoroughly researched.

 How can I stay up to date on the latest posts?

-If you want to be updated on the latest, sign up for the newsletter here.
-The newsletter is only delivered once per week and includes all the latest posts, your weekly Croatian language lesson and more content not published on the site.
-Plus, just for signing up, you’ll get my secret list of my favorite restaurants all over Croatia for free.
+If you want to make sure you don’t miss a single post, sign up for the newsletter here.
+The newsletter is only delivered once per week and includes all the latest posts, a weekly Croatian language lesson and actionable content to make your life better exclusively curated for our newsletter subscribers.
+Plus, just for signing up, we’ll give you a free PDF with more actionable information.
 So, why not sign up?

-Since 2013, I have given personalized advice to thousands of people through comments and emails to guide others using my boots-on-the-ground knowledge, personal experience, and connections with local bureaucracy and attorneys.
+Since 2013, I have given personalized advice to thousands of people through comments, emails, Skype sessions and in-person consultations to guide others using my boots-on-the-ground knowledge, personal experience, and connections with local bureaucracy and lawyers.

-If you are interested in getting customized advice, contact me.
+If you are interested in getting personalized advice, contact me.